Skip to content

 Is there a difference between shutdown and restart?

-What does shutdown do?
+What does the shutdown option do?

-While shutdown does turn off your computer, it may not be as off as you think thanks to Fast Startup.
 With Fast Startup enabled, shutdown puts your computer into a hybrid hibernation state.
 Unlike the traditional hibernation state, which saves the user state, Fast Startup only saves your Windows kernel state into the hibernation file.
 This information is loaded the next time you start your device to reduce boot times.

-What does restart do?
+What does the restart option do?

 Should you shut down or restart?